wp-plugins/food-and-drink-menu/readme.txt

 3. Opt to use basic CSS only to adopt your theme's typography
 4. Add menu items with photos like regular WordPress posts
 5. Layout your menu with a point-and-click interface
-6. Upgrade to Food and Drink Menu Pro at [Theme of the Crop](http://themeofthecrop.com/ "Buy the Food and Drink Menu Pro plugin") for discounted prices, sales and specials, custom dietary icons, and more
+6. Upgrade to Food and Drink Menu Pro at [Theme of the Crop](http://themeofthecrop.com/?utm_medium=Plugin%20Description&utm_campaign=Food%20and%20Drink%20Menu "Buy the Food and Drink Menu Pro plugin") for discounted prices, sales and specials, custom dietary icons, and more

 == Changelog ==

+= 1.1 (2014-01-23) =
+* Major refactor of code to separate concerns
+* Implemented templates to control and customize output of menus and menu items
+* Added new hooks to easily implement custom styles
+* Improved custom post type page output for menus and menu items
+* Try to block more cases where menu items show a bullet point
+* Filter menu item post content so proper formatting is displayed
+* Updated version of Simple Admin Pages used

 = 1.0.2 (2013-12-12) =
 *	Bumped the version number to fix tagging issues with WordPress plugin repository